evanwagle/ocaml-dotsandboxes/README.md

   draw_board board_dimensions window_dimensions counter_dimensions "Mult"
   ```

-- To play against AI:
+- To play against AI (Player vs AI):
-  - At the bottom of gui.ml change the string input in draw_board so it is the AI difficulty you want.
+  - At the bottom of gui.ml change the string input in draw_board so it is the AI difficulty you want (Easy, Medium, Hard).
 Ex:
   ```
   else player_input () default_board player1 "Easy"
   ```
-  - Change the string input in open_board so it is the difficulty.
+  - Change the string input in open_board so it is the desired difficulty.
 Ex:
   ```
   draw_board board_dimensions window_dimensions counter_dimensions "Easy"
   ```
 In the terminal:
 - Run `make clean`
 - Run `make build`
-- Type `utop`
+- Type `utop` then hit enter
 - Once in utop, type `#use "gui.ml"`
 - GUI will appear in a window on your desktop

-- Press 'q' to quit out of GUI
+(Press 'q' anytime to quit out of GUI)

-### Method 2: Play game in terminal:
+### Method 2 - Play game in terminal:
 In the terminal:
 - Run `make clean`
 - Run `make build`
-- Type `rm main.byte`
+- Type `rm main.byte` then hit enter
-- Type `make play`
+- Type `make play` then hit enter
 - Follow the instructions to play the mode you want